-Programs of Studies Outline (POS)
+Program of Study Outline (POS)

-During the first semester in the program, doctoral students work with the Strategy Ph.D. adviser to design a program of studies consistent with departmental requirements, the students' interests, and relevant previous graduate work.
-Throughout the remainder of this guide, the reference to the primary area adviser is intended to include the major professor as applicable.
-A Program of Studies Outline (POS) is completed and signed by the Strategy Ph.D. adviser, the support area adviser, and the associate dean for graduate programs as a minimum form of record specifying the schedule of course work required of the individual student.
-It is the joint responsibility of the student and the Ph.D. adviser to ensure that the completed and signed form is on file with the College of Business Graduate Office by the end of the student's first semester for the primary area course work.
+During the first semester in the program, doctoral students work with the Strategy Ph.D. advisor to design a program of study consistent with departmental requirements, the students' interests, and relevant previous graduate work.
+Throughout the remainder of this guide, the reference to the primary area advisor is intended to include the major professor as applicable.
+A program of Study outline (POS) is completed and signed by the Strategy Ph.D. advisor, the support area advisor, and the Associate Dean for Academic Affairs as a minimum form of record specifying the schedule of course work required of the individual student.
+It is the joint responsibility of the student and the Ph.D. advisor to ensure that the completed and signed form is on file with the College of Business Graduate Office by the end of the student's first semester for the primary area course work.

 The POS form is to be updated by the end of the student's second semester for the support area course work and tools and analytical research (TAR) course work.
-Any changes to the POS must be approved by the Ph.D. adviser and by the associate dean for graduate programs.
-(The involvement of the support area adviser will be necessary if change is required in the support area.)
+Any changes to the POS must be approved by the Ph.D. advisor and by the Associate Dean for Academic Affairs.
+The involvement of the support area advisor will be necessary if change is required in the support area.
 At the time of the annual review, changes to the plan should be noted and approved.
-Once designated, the supervisory committee should be included as part of the approval process for any changes to the Program of Study.
+Once designated, the supervisory committee should be included as part of the approval process for any changes to the program of study.